NERSC/podman-hpc/README.md

 # Podman-HPC

-Podman-HPC (`podman-hpc`) is a wrapper for the Pod Manager (`podman`) container engine, which provides configuration and infrastructure for ease of use at NERSC and other HPC environments.
+Podman-HPC (`podman-hpc`) is a wrapper script around the Pod Manager (`podman`) container engine, which provides HPC configuration and infrastructure for the Podman ecosystem at NERSC.

 ## Prerequisites
 1. `podman` should be installed separately, per the instructions at https://podman.io/